brennan-malone/reading-notes/class1.md

 use blank line to make paragraph
 don't use tabs in from of paragraph

-<br> or hitting return after two spaces will create a second line
+or hitting return after two spaces will create a second line
 \_\_ or \*\* will make something bold
 \_ or \* will italicize text
 \*\*\* or \_\_\_ will do both